Azure/onboarding-guidance/Portal/Compute/L4-Compute.md

 # Learning objectives
 After completing the exercises in this module, you will be able to:
-* Create a new VM from an Azure Marketplace image
+* Place VM in an Availability Set

 # Prerequisite
 None

 # Estimated time to complete this module:
 Self-guided

-# Launch the Azure Portal
-* Launch the Azure Portal, click [Azure Portal](http://www.azure.portal.com)